 The Buffalo National River begins as a trickle in the Boston Mountains, where it flows north and then eastward through the Ozark Mountains until it merges 150 miles later with the White River at Buffalo City.

-The upper Buffalo, where Ponca is located, offers the river’s---and Arkansas'---finest scenic beauty.
-With its massive towering bluffs, countless waterfalls, watchable wildlife, ties to both historic and prehistoric cultures, and remote unspoiled location, the upper Buffalo River wilderness is surely mid-America’s finest outdoor destination.
+As our founder Mike Mills says, you don’t get to be a national river because you aren’t special.
+With its massive towering bluffs, countless waterfalls, watchable wildlife, ties to both historic and prehistoric cultures, and remote unspoiled location, the upper Buffalo National River wilderness is surely mid-America’s finest outdoor destination.